 When choosing your rental, keep your intended activities in mind.
 If you're planning a more relaxed, luxurious trip of shopping, dining, and lying on the beaches you'll be fine with an economy car; however, extensive tours of natural sites make a sports utility vehicle with good suspension and four wheel drive recommendable.

 The cost of renting a car in Castries will vary based upon a number of variables from where you rent from to the type of car you need, and even the time of year you visit.
 In general, an economy model at a local agency will run you as low as $47 a day or $285(USD) a week, while you could end up paying over $250 a day or $1600(USD) a week for a large van.
 You'll find saving by booking your rental as part of a package deal that includes accommodations and air fare, by visiting during the off-season of tourism, and by skipping any unnecessary extra features.
 It is recommended that you purchase the insurance which is about $15 to $20(USD) a day.

-As shown below, rates can vary widely with the season.
-The low rates in the tables are typically only available from the least costly local firms during the off season.
-The high rates are what you might need to pay at one of the busier agencies during the high season.
+As shown below, rates will vary with the season.
+The lowest rates displayed only apply to the least costly local firms during the off season.
+The high rates are what you can anticipate during the high season.